Sikder Mahmudur Razi

-Sikder Mahmudur Razi is a judge of the High Court Division of Bangladesh Supreme Court.
+Justice Sikder Mahmudur Razi is a judge of the High Court Division of Bangladesh Supreme Court.

 Career

 Mahmudur Razi, along with 22 others, were appointed Judges of the High Court Division on 9 October 2024 following the fall of the Sheikh Hasina led Awami League government.
 He and Justice Fatema Najib stayed the appointment of 6,531 candidates for assistant teachers of government primary schools.